pandaproject/panda/docs/api.rst

 .. warning::

-    The ``external_id`` property of a Data object is the only way it can be referenced.
+    The ``external_id`` property of a Data object is the only way it can be accessed through the API.
 In order to work with Data via the API you must include this property at the time you create it.
 By default this property is ``null`` and the Data can not be accessed except via search.

 .. highlight:: javascript